-The main advantage of solid bamboo flooring is that it is the most natural and characterful looking product, and it is possible to sand down and refinish solid bamboo planks in order to refresh them or repair damage.
+The main advantage of solid bamboo flooring is that it is eco-friendly, natural and characterful looking flooring product, and it is possible to sand down and refinish solid bamboo planks in order to refresh them or repair damage.

 The main disadvantages of solid bamboo, is that like hardwood planks, it is advisable to have it professionally installed and the general rule of thumb is to avoid installing it in “wet” areas – particularly bathrooms and basements.
 This is because, even with good waterproof finishes, solid bamboo flooring is prone to swelling in areas that have heavy moisture levels.

 Within the solid bamboo floor category, there are in fact three sub-categories: horizontal, vertical and strand woven.
 Each of these sub-categories refers to the way the plank is created and this gives different attributes to the plank, both in looks and hardness.

 With horizontal bamboo flooring, the strips of bamboo are set out horizontally to make a plank and this results in giving the plank a more authentic look, with the “knuckles” that you would instantly associate with bamboo being clearly visible.

 With vertical bamboo flooring, the bamboo stalks are laid out vertically and the result is a plank that does not have “knuckles” but rather is more uniform in nature with a striped aspect to it.
 The picture below demonstrates this well.